mbarbosa30/x4llet/replit.md

-# x4llet - Lightweight Crypto Wallet PWA
+# offPay - Lightweight Crypto Wallet PWA

 ## Overview
-x4llet is a minimalist Progressive Web App (PWA) for managing cryptocurrency wallets with gasless USDC transfers.
+offPay is a minimalist Progressive Web App (PWA) for managing cryptocurrency wallets with gasless USDC transfers.
 It prioritizes performance, accessibility, and offline-first functionality for users in low-bandwidth environments.
 Key capabilities include wallet creation with local key storage, encrypted cloud backups, and gasless transactions using EIP-3009 authorization on Base and Celo networks.
 The project aims to provide a robust and accessible crypto wallet solution with a focus on usability and efficiency.

 ## User Preferences
 Preferred communication style: Simple, everyday language.